Kateryna Chepura: Biography

 Kateryna studied at school number 265 in Kyiv.
-In 2009, she finished directing and choreography studies in Kyiv National University of Culture and Arts and received director degree.
+In 2009, she finished directing and choreography studies at Kyiv National University of Culture and Arts and received a director's degree.

 In 2008, Kateryna Chepura organized and managed a drama play called "Between the Two Forces" by Volodymyr Vynnychenko as her graduate project.
-The playreceived recognition and was performing at various stages several years (10th show — in November 2010).
+The play received recognition and was performed at various stages for several years (10th show — in November 2010).
 During this time, it has been viewed by numerous Ukrainian intellectuals and activists.
 The actor and art director of the Ivan Franko National Academic Drama Theater Bohdan Stupka, after watching this play, offered an internship opportunity to Kateryna.

-In 2010, Kateryna Chepura started her internship at the Ivan Franko National Academic Drama Theater, from 2011 she began to work as a director in the theater.
-Since 2010, she organized two performances based on Volodymyr Vynnychenko's plays "A Way to Beauty" and "Natus" on the small stage and children's musical "Cinderella" on large stage.
-In 2011, "A Way to Beauty" play was nominated for theater award called "Kyiv's Pectoral" at "Best directing debut" nomination.
+In 2010, Kateryna Chepura started her internship at the Ivan Franko National Academic Drama Theater, and in 2011, she began to work as a director in the theater.
+Since 2010, she organized two performances based on Volodymyr Vynnychenko's plays "A Way to Beauty" and "Natus" on the small stage and the children's musical "Cinderella" on a large stage.
+In 2011, "A Way to Beauty" play was nominated for a theater award called "Kyiv's Pectoral" a "Best directing debut" nomination.

 In September 2012, after Bohdan Stupka death, Kateryna was fired from the theater.